ChrisDuffley/stationPlaylist/addonuserguide.md

 StationPlaylist add-on requires the following:

-* An evaluation or a registered copy of StationPlaylist Studio 6.0 or later installed on a computer running Windows 10 or later.
+* An evaluation or a registered copy of StationPlaylist Studio 6.0 or later installed on a computer running Windows 10 or later
-* Optional: an evaluation or registered copy of StationPlaylist Creator and/or StationPlaylist Streamer, version 6.0 or later.
+* Optional: an evaluation or registered copy of StationPlaylist Creator and/or StationPlaylist Streamer, version 6.0 or later
 * Optional: an evaluation or registered copy of StationPlaylist Remote Studio
 * Optional: Remote VT client
-* Optional: an evaluation or registered copy of SAM Encoders.
+* Optional: an evaluation or registered copy of SAM Encoders
-* Optional: AltaCast Winamp plugin (one must copy AltaCast Winamp plugin DLL to Studio's plugins folder for Studio to recognize AltaCast).
+* Optional: AltaCast Winamp plugin (one must copy AltaCast Winamp plugin DLL to Studio's plugins folder for Studio to recognize AltaCast)
-* NVDA 2025.3.2 or later.
-Certain features will require later versions of NVDA.
+* NVDA 2025.3.2 or later (some features will require later versions of NVDA)

 ## Installing and updating the add-on